 We made four recommendations to improve the effectiveness of the NCA’s criminal intelligence function.

 2018 – Anti Kidnap and Extortion Unit inspection

 Terms of reference

-This inspection examines the Anti Kidnap and Extortion Unit (AKEU) within the National Crime Agency.
-The terms of reference for this inspection in 2018 seek to establish:
+This inspection examined the Anti Kidnap and Extortion Unit (AKEU) within the National Crime Agency.
+The terms of reference for this inspection in 2018 sought to establish: